Research Projects

 How does psychopathology influence how we perceive our world?

-Psychopathology peaks during adolescence, when there is significant neurocognitive and socioemotional development.
-Our research focuses on how youth with psychopathology visually perceive their social and emotional world.
+Psychopathology can influence individuals’ cognitive and social perceptions.
+There is a peak in the emergence of psychopathology during adolescence.
+Our research focuses on how youth with psychopathology visually perceive their emotional world, specially focusing on their processing of social and emotional cues.
 We are using representational similarity analysis of functional MRI data to examine how neural representations of socioemotional cues differ in youth with and without psychopathologies.

 When is an adolescent an adult?